-This three-year project aimed to investigate, and make creative contributions to, the ways in which citizens and communities live with each other and their environment in relation to water in a range of UK neighbourhoods.
-The research asked a series of questions about what communities are, how they function, and the role of environmental (water) assets and issues in the coming together of communities, conflicts within and between communities, and progress to interconnected community and environmental resilience.
+This three year project will investigate, and make creative contributions to, the ways in which citizens and communities live with each other and their environment in relation to water in a range of UK neighbourhoods.
+The research asks a series of questions about what communities are, how they function, and the role of environmental (water) assets and issues in the coming together of communities, conflicts within and between communities, and progress to interconnected community and environmental resilience.

-The case study teams also exchanged and integrated skills, methods, experiences and findings into an overarching synthesis.
-This synthesis addressed the questions set out above and provided a reflexive analysis of how creative and participatory arts and humanities centred interdisciplinary research can be done effectively and with legacy.
+The case study teams will also exchange and integrate skills, methods, experiences and findings into an overarching synthesis.
+This synthesis will address the questions set out above and provide a reflexive analysis of how creative and participatory arts and humanities centred interdisciplinary research can be done effectively and with legacy.